cwong621/MICB475_24W1_Team1/README.md

 •	 In visit 3 have two categories of “responsive” vs “non-responsive”
 -	Use histograms to determine highs and lows and responsive vs non-responsive

-Aim 2 – correlation analysis btw being responsive or not and start and final viral load (make a matrix w added colors
+Aim 2 – correlation analysis btw being responsive or not and start and final viral load (make a matrix w added colors)
+- Heat map to visualize correlation (without ctrl healthy): 4 panels

 Aim 3 – based on response column, determine if there are general differences in diversity of their gut and taxonomic

 -	Taxa bar plot
 -	Alpha beta div metrics
--	DeSEQ (?)
+-	DeSEQ: for deternining differentially expressed genes.
 -	Core microbiome – Venn diagram to compare how many unique versus shared per condition
 -	Indicator taxa to see if there are predictive bugs beyond just this dataset
 -	Differential abundance analysis

+EXTRA:
 Aim 4 – maybe a functional analysis to see what metabolic pathways are activated to see if there are more pathogenic organisms vs commensal organisms, i.e. healthier gut or not